 Increasing Confidence: Barton Moss’s Journey To Prioritising Art & Design

-If you’re struggling to prioritise art in your curriculum and finding it challenging to implement, read this inspiring case study from Barton Moss Primary School.
+If you’re struggling to prioritise Art and design in your curriculum and finding it challenging to implement, read this inspiring case study from Barton Moss Primary School.

-The school faced similar challenges until they discovered Kapow Primary.
+The school faced similar challenges until they discovered Kapow Primary’s Art and design scheme.
 With our comprehensive curriculum, teacher videos, and accessible units, teachers gained confidence and planning became much easier.

-Find out how art became a loved subject for Barton Moss, and how you can achieve the same success in your classroom.
+Find out how Art and design became a loved subject for Barton Moss, and how you can achieve the same success in your classroom.

 Barton Moss is a school located in a disadvantaged urban area that serves a local council estate facing high levels of deprivation.
 Approximately 54% of its children are pupil premium.
 The school employs nine teachers to educate a total of 208 pupils.